Graduate Program - Prospective Student Information

 - In addition to the Chemistry Department application, the Graduate School requires all student applicants to fill out the On-line Application for Admission.

-- Students must submit the General Test of the Graduate Record Examination (GRE) and optionally, the GRE Subject Test in Chemistry.
+- Students must submit scores from the General Test of the Graduate Record Examination (GRE) and optionally, the GRE Subject Test in Chemistry.
+The minimum required GRE scores on the general test are: Verbal-150, Quantitative-148, Analytical-2.5

 - A student must submit an official transcript from each college or university that that he/she has attended.